 Audio & video

 Rob Sewell discusses Marx's economic ideas and how these explain the deep global crisis of capitalism that we have been living through for the last 10 years.

-Ben Gliniecki discusses the development of Marx's theories on capitalism, examining the classical economists preceding Marx who were influential in shaping his ideas on questions such as the Labour Theory of Value.
+Ben Gliniecki discusses the development of Marx's theories, examining the classical economists who helped shape his ideas on questions such as the Labour Theory of Value.

 Adam Booth analyses the current crisis of capitalism and discusses Marx's theories about why capitalism enters into crisis.

 Adam Booth discusses the question of technology, machinery, and innovation under capitalism, looking at how private property and production for profit have become an enormous barrier to society's development.